ralacerda/website/content/blog/en/validate-sequence-typescript.md

 lang: "en"
 ---

-Cassidy Williams has an excellent [newsletter](https://cassidoo.co/newsletter), which always includes an "Interview Question of the Week".
+Cassidy Williams has an excellent [newsletter](https://cassidoo.co/newsletter), which always includes an “Interview Question of the Week”.
 This week's question was:

-> Given an array of strings representing a sequence of traffic light states, write a function that checks if the sequence can represent valid states for a standard traffic light.
-The only valid transitions are: from red to green, from green to yellow, and from yellow to red.
+> Given an array of strings representing a sequence of traffic light states ("red" for stop, "green" for go, "yellow" for slow), write a function that returns true if the sequence could represent a valid state machine for a standard traffic light.
+The only valid transitions are: red to green, green to yellow, and yellow to red.

 To make it clear, here are some examples: